spiral/docs/docs/en/component/reactor.md

 ## Function Declaration

-To declare global function use `Spiral\Reactor\FunctionDeclaration`.
+To declare a global function, use `Spiral\Reactor\FunctionDeclaration`.

 ```php
 $function = new FunctionDeclaration('myFunction');